 March 4, 2025: Ongoing Surface Operations

 Just in the last two days, Firefly’s downlinked data increased from 27 GB to 57 GB as Blue Ghost continues NASA payload operations on the lunar surface.
-Operations include deploying Lunar PlanetVac and sampling lunar regolith, deploying the Electrodynamic Dust Shield and demonstrating dust mitigation, capturing images from SCALPSS, and continuing operations for the other payloads.
+Operations include deploying Lunar PlanetVac and sampling lunar regolith, deploying the Electrodynamic Dust Shield and demonstrating dust mitigation, capturing images of lunar regolith from SCALPSS during descent, utilizing LuGRE to track Global Navigation Satellite System (GNSS) signals on the Moon’s surface for the first time ever, and continuing operations for the other payloads.
 Get more details on the operations on NASA’s blog here.

 March 2, 2025: X-Band Antenna Deployed